-Leaving an insulin needle attached to an insulin pen can lead to unintentional air entering into the insulin pen.
-If unintentional air enters into the insulin pen, it can contribute to air bubbles accumulating within the insulin and pen and ultimately improper dosing of insulin.
+Leaving an insulin needle attached to an insulin pen can lead to unintentional air entering the insulin pen.
+If unintentional air enters the insulin pen, it can contribute to air bubbles accumulating within the insulin pen and ultimately leading to improper dosing of insulin.
 It could also lead to insulin contamination.

 Storing your insulin pen in extreme temperatures can lead to changes in the concentration of the pen's insulin.
 For example, going from a cold place to a hot place causes your insulin to expand.
 As insulin expands, it could leak out of the needle passageway, and change the concentration of the insulin.
 This change in concentration will change the strength of your insulin and may lead to an inadvertent overdose.

 Every time you use a pen containing NPH (neutral protamine Hagedorn) insulin, it must be rolled between the palms 10 times and then tipped up and down 10 times to mix the insulin properly.
 The same mixing process is needed for pens with mixtures of NPH insulin and Regular insulin (e.g., 70/30, 75/25, etc.).
 The insulin should look uniformly cloudy or milky after mixing.
 If there are clumps floating in the insulin, or white particles stuck to the bottom or sides of the pen giving it a frosted look, don't use it.
 Otherwise, large doses of insulin can come out during the first injection, leaving less in the pen for injections that follow.